 Benefit: The first time during an encounter you reduce an enemy to 0 hit points, you may shift half your speed as a free action, as long as you end your movement closer to another enemy than when you started.

-Benefit: When you use your through the crowd racial power, you can spend a standard action to use an at-will melee attack power on an enemy whose square you move through.
-That attack gains Combat Advantage against the target.
+Benefit: When you use your through the crowd heritage power, you can spend a standard action to use an at-will melee attack power on an enemy whose square you move through.
+That attack gains combat advantage against the target.

 Benefit: When and enemy suffering ongoing damage caused by you becomes bloodied for the first time during an encounter, you gain a bonus to damage rolls against that enemy equal to your Intelligence modifier.
 The bonus lasts until the end of the encounter.